pcfreak30/skyd/modules/transactionpool/README.md

 broadcast filter.

 The main mechanism of action is to have a map that links from transaction id to a map of peers.
-So for each transaction, we have a map of which peers have received that transaction already.
+For each transaction, there is a map of which peers have received that transaction already.
 When a new transaction is entered into the transaction pool, a corresponding map is created for that transaction.
 And when a transaction is removed from the transaction pool, the corresponding map is deleted.

-`map[types.TransactionID]map[modules.NetAddress]struct{}`

-When choosing to broadcast a transaction set to a peer, we will check what transactions of that set we have already sent to that peer, and exclude any transactions that the peer already knows about, sending them only the new information.
+When choosing to broadcast a transaction set to a peer, the subsystem will check what transactions of that set have already been sent to that peer, and exclude any transactions that the peer already knows about, sending them only the new information.

 There's a special case for inserting transactions that are added to the pool from reverted blocks.
-If a block is reverted, we assume that all of our peers already have that transaction since it was in a block that was propagated, so we'll add those transactions assuming that all peers already have the transaction.
+If a block is reverted, the subsystem will assume that all of its peers already have that transaction since it was in a block that was propagated, so it'll add those transactions assuming that all peers already have the transaction.

 ##### Inbound Complexities
  - `callBroadcastTransactionSet` can be used to send transactions to peers.